 Do you have the patience to work with CSA – that is, patience with yourself to figure how to use the CSA vegetables in the best way for your family?

 ——As the farmer I am here for the long haul, and being a part of the CSA asks you to be a part of sustaining a local farm in your community.
-Eating this way is not a quick and easy health fix.
-It may require more than the 20 weeks of a growing season to integrate the flow of the CSA into your household’s dinner table.
-CSA participants that return each season are one of the core sustaining reasons that the farm can thrive.
+Eating this way is not a quick health fix, but if you are willing to integrate the flow of the CSA into your household’s dinner table, it will definitely make a difference in your health.
+CSA participants that return each season are one of the core sustaining reasons that small farms, like Many Forks, survive.

 Are you looking for a bargain in joining a CSA?
 Is your prime motivation to save money?